sauvc/rulebook/bonus.md

 ![flare](img/orange-flare.jpg)
 <p class="image-caption"> Front-view of the orange flare. </p>

-#### Gameplay (Bonus Task)
+#### Gameplay (Bonus round)

-Only the top teams from the final round will be allowed to attempt the bonus task.
-Points from the bonus task will be tabulated separately from the main competition.
-The top teams in the bonus task will receive a special bonus prize regardless of their performance in the main competition.
+Only the top teams from the final round will be allowed to attempt the bonus round.
+Ranking for the bonus round will be tabulated separately from the main competition.
+The top teams in the bonus round will receive a special bonus prize regardless of their performance in the main competition.

-There will be NO practice time for the bonus task.
-The teams will be given a time slot to attempt the bonus task.
-The teams will be given 15 minutes to attempt the bonus task.
-The teams may attempt the bonus task as many times as they wish within the 15 minutes time slot.
+There will be NO practice time for the bonus round.
+The teams will be given a time slot to attempt the bonus round.
+The teams will be given 15 minutes to attempt the bonus round.
+The teams may attempt the bonus round as many times as they wish within the 15 minutes time slot.
 The team may choose to abort the attempt at any time.
 However, the retreival of the AUV might take some time because of the logistics involved.

-- All the [safety](#safety) conditions and [game procedures](#game-procedure) including [aborting](#aborting) still apply during the bonus task.
+- All the [safety](#safety) conditions and [game procedures](#game-procedure) including [aborting](#aborting) still apply during the bonus round.
-- **No communication** with the AUV is allowed during the bonus task.
+- **No communication** with the AUV is allowed during the bonus round.
 - The teams are **not allowed deploy any other equipment** into the basin.
 - Due to the sensitive nature of the equipment in the basin, the AUVs **must not touch the walls or the floor of the basin**.
 Any part of the AUV touching the walls of the basin causes an immediate <span class="important">abort</span> of the attempt.